TheWorldAvatar/Viz-Backend-Agent/README.md

 > Records of service tasks

-For tasks on a selected date, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{timestamp}?type={contractType}` endpoint to retrieve all tasks for the target date, where `timestamp` is the UNIX timestamp and `contractType` is the resource ID of the contract type.

 For tasks associated with a contract, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{contract}?type={contractType}` endpoint to retrieve all tasks for the target contract, where `contract` is the contract's identifier and `contractType` is the resource ID of the contract type.

+For outstanding tasks, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/outstanding?type={contractType}` endpoint to retrieve all outstanding open tasks, where `contractType` is the resource ID of the contract type.

+For upcoming scheduled tasks, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/scheduled?type={contractType}&startTimestamp={start}&endTimestamp={end}` endpoint to retrieve all scheduled tasks for the target date range, where `contractType` is the resource ID of the contract type, `start` and `end` are the UNIX timestamps for the corresponding starting and ending date of a period that the users are interested in.
+The start date must occur after today.

+For closed tasks, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/closed?type={contractType}&startTimestamp={start}&endTimestamp={end}` endpoint to retrieve all closed tasks for the target date range, where `contractType` is the resource ID of the contract type, `start` and `end` are the UNIX timestamps for the corresponding starting and ending date of a period that the users are interested in.

 > Service dispatch